michalstol/debugger/README.md

 * `window.debug.help()` - this method print information about the debug methods
 * `window.debug.msg('foo')` - this method print message or group of messages.
 It's useful for print information about initialized some classes, launched complicated functions or other important messages.
+* `window.debug.grid(noCOlumns)` - method to create grid layout with default 12 columns.
+It helps with adjust blocks to layout.
 * `window.debug.addEvent(name, desc, callback)` - method to register important functions for debugging.
 * `window.debug.updateEvent(name, desc, callback)` - method to update registered event.
 * `window.debug.launchEvent(name)` - method to launch callback function from the registered event.